-The Interim Union Budget for 2024-25 has a strategic focus on housing and transportation.
+The Union Budget for 2024-25 has a strategic focus on urban housing and transportation.
 However, challenges persist in ensuring effective implementation of schemes such as AMRUT and SBM-Urban, which necessitate refined monitoring and evaluation mechanisms.
-Moreover, addressing the persistent urban unemployment rate calls for innovative solutions, leveraging insights from successful state-level interventions, while also considering the expansion of support through social sector schemes to improve the livelihoods of those on the margins.
+Moreover, addressing the persistent higher unemployment and the challenges faced by the urban poor and homeless calls for innovative solutions, leveraging insights from successful state-level interventions, while also considering the expansion of support through social sector schemes to improve the livelihoods of those on the margins.